drewrip/kvdinghy/README.md

-# dinghy
+# HashiConf Raft

-Lightweight and simplistic Raft implementation
+A minimal example of using HashiCorp Raft.

+TODO: Documentation.